ynpcamp4/freestyleproject/README.md

 # freestyleproject instructions

-# INSTALLING AND ACTIVATING VIRTUAL ENVIRONMENT
+# INSTALLING AND ACTIVATING A VIRTUAL ENVIRONMENT
-make sure you are running a v3 of Python by typing in 'python --version'
+First, let's make sure you are running an up-to-date version of Python by entering

+'python --version' into the CLI.
+I'm running 3.7.6 but I believe anythin 3.6+ is ok.

+--

+Next, enter

-enter 'python m venv env'
+'python m venv env' into the CLI and activate your virtual environment by entering

-activate by entering 'source env/bin/activate'
+'source env/bin/activate' into the CLI.

+--

-you can confirm you're in the virtual environment by checking the location of your Python interpreter by enter 'which python'
+You can confirm that you're in the virtual environment by checking the location of your Python interpreter by entering

+'which python' into the CLI.

+---

-if you need leave the virtual environment enter 'deactivate'
+If you need leave the virtual environment enter

+'deactivate' into your CLI.

 # CREATING FILES
-create a hangman.py file
+Create a hangman.py file
-create a words.py file
+Create a words.py file

-# the first thing you're going to have to do is setup and get the word function
+# The first thing you need to do is setup and get the word function

 <!-- import random
 from words import word_list